Location: Millard Health (TBD)

 Upon completion of the workshop, participants will be provided with a Level 1 certificate in Motivational Interviewing.
 The costs of the workshop are:

-*To receive a student discount, please upload your current class when registering for the event.*
+*To receive a student discount, please provide current course enrollment when registering at the event.*

 About the MI Workshop Instructor